 The DSCL also supports multiple different types of caches via a Cache interface which defines how an application interacts with caches.
-There are multiple implementations of the Cache interface which applications can choose from (Figure 4).
+There are multiple implementations of the Cache interface which applications can choose from.

 There are two types of caches.
-In-process caches store data within the process corresponding to the application (Figure 5) [19].
+In-process caches store data within the process corresponding to the application [26].
 That way, there is no interprocess communication required for storing the data.
 For our Java implementations of in-process caches, Java objects can directly be cached.
 Data serialization is not required.
 In order to reduce overhead when the object is cached, the object (or a reference to it) can be stored directly in the cache.
 One consequence of this approach is that changes to the object from the application will change the cached object itself.
 In order to prevent the value of a cached object from being modified by changes to the object being made in the application, a copy of the object can be made before the object is cached.
 This results in overhead for copying the object.

-Another approach is to use a remote process cache (Figure 6) [17].
+Another approach is to use a remote process cache [27].
 In this approach, the cache runs in one or more processes separate from the application.
 A remote process cache can run on a separate node from the application as well.
 There is some overhead for communication with a remote process cache.
 In addition, data often has to be serialized before being cached.
-Therefore, remote process caches are generally slower than in-process caches (as shown in Section V).
-However,
+Therefore, remote process caches are generally slower than in-process caches (as shown in Section 5).
+However, remote process caches also have some advantages over in-process caches.

-Fig. 5: In-process caches can be used to improve performance.

-Multiple clients can share cache Cache can scale to many processes Overhead for interprocess communication Cached objects may need to be serialized remote process caches also have some advantages over inprocess caches.
 A remote process cache can be shared by multiple clients, and this feature is often desirable.
 Remote process caches can often be scaled across multiple processes and nodes to handle high request rates and increase availability.